tigerkelly/memdbc/README.md

 	MemDbc_t *memDbcInit(DbTypes_t dbType);
 		Call this function first with one of the database type to use.
+		ASCI_DB - the key is a string of printable characters 95 in all but avoid using commas.
+		DIGITAL_DB - the key is all digits characters 0-9
+		HEX_DB - the key is hexadecimal characters 0-9 and a-z or A-Z OCTAL_DB - the key is octal characters 0-8

 	int memDbcAdd(MemDbc_t *memDbc, char *key, void *data, int len);
 		This adds a record to the database.